k3jph/k3jph.github.io/_ancestry/order-of-americans-of-armorial-ancestry.md

 This is a well-constructed composition in the classic late-medieval style, dominated by the saltire engrailed, a form that combines strength of line with ornamental grace.
-The Azure field paired with an Or saltire produces one of heraldry's most enduring color pairings—blue and gold for loyalty and generosity, while the four lozenges Argent provide balance and lightness against the darker field.
+The Azure field paired with an Or saltire produces one of heraldry's most enduring color pairings, blue and gold for loyalty and generosity, while the four lozenges Argent provide balance and lightness against the darker field.
 Together, the charges create a clean, geometric harmony typical of the early Stuart period.